mkerin/bgen_utils/README.md

 1. Txt file with header "beta" and M rows below each containing a coefficient, where M is the number of SNPs in the file passed to --bgen.
 2. Txt file with header "SNPID beta".
 Any number of rows are allowed, and SNPs whose SNPID matches that given in the --coeffs file will use the corresponding coefficient (and zero effect otherwise).

-To add in a vector of GxE effects use:
+To simulate a phenotype with multiplicative GxE effects with a single environmental variable use:
 ```
 bin/bgen_utils --sim_pheno \
 --bgen unit/data/n50_p100.bgen \